aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Never forget a friend.
-Especially if he owes you.
+> 🥠 You will die alone and poorly dressed.

-Last update: Thu Jun 20 05:07:07 2024
+Last update: Fri Jun 21 05:08:10 2024

 ### Let's play! 🎮